civican/legisinfo/44-1/bills/C-2/bill_text.md

 ### Section 18

-  **(1)** A person may, in the form and manner established by the Minister, apply for a Canada recovery caregiving benefit for any week falling within the period beginning on September 27, 2020 and ending on **May 7, 2022**.
+  **(1)** A person may, in the form and manner established by the Minister, apply for a Canada recovery caregiving benefit for any week falling within the period beginning on September 27, 2020 and ending on May 7, 2022.

-  **(2)** No application is permitted to be made on any day that is more than 60 days after the end of the week to which the benefit relates. **However, an application in relation to any week that begins after November 20, 2021 and ends before the day on which this subsection comes into force may be made within 60 days after the end of the week during which this subsection comes into force.**
+  **(2)** No application is permitted to be made on any day that is more than 60 days after the end of the week to which the benefit relates.
+However, an application in relation to any week that begins after November 20, 2021 and ends before the day on which this subsection comes into force may be made within 60 days after the end of the week during which this subsection comes into force.

 ### Section 15

 Subsection 19(2) of the Act is replaced by the following:

-**(2)** A person is not required to attest to their income under paragraphs 17(1)(d) **to (e.1)** if they have previously received any benefit under this Act and they attest to that fact.
+**(2)** A person is not required to attest to their income under paragraphs 17(1)(d) to (e.1) if they have previously received any benefit under this Act and they attest to that fact.

 ### Section 16